umd-lib/archelon/README.md

 psql -U archelon -h localhost -p 5434 archelon
 ```

+There is also a "Dockerfile.sftp" file, which sets up an SFTP server enabling
+files to be uploaded to Archelon for use by import jobs.

 ## File Retrieval configuration

 Archelon has the ability to create one-time use URLs, which allow a Fedora
 binary file to be downloaded.
 The random token used for the URLs, and other
 information, is stored in the DownloadUrl model.

-It is assumed that the URL that patrons use to retrieve the files will not
+In production, the URL that patrons use to retrieve the files does not reference
-reference the Archelon server directly.
-Instead it is anticipated that a new IP
-and Apache virtual host, which proxies back to Archelon, will be used.
+the Archelon server directly, relying instead on a virtual host, which proxies
+back to Archelon.

 The base URL of the virtual host (i.e., the entire URL except for the random
 token, but including a trailing slash) should be set in the `RETRIEVE_BASE_URL`